Chatting with the Artist Who Turned Edward Snowden into a Mobile Sculpture

 Why’d you put the Snowden sculpture specifically next to Abe Lincoln in Union Square?

-What do you think of many Americans not being able to recognize Snowden?
+What do you think of many Americans not being able to recognise Snowden?

 Why don’t you think Snowden is a household name?